The Botanist Drunkard

 Gardening after having a few drinks can be quite the challenge.
 Caring for plants requires patience and a delicate hand.

-You should tend plants while one is sober, but You can pick them if one is a bit drunk.
+You should tend plants while sober, but You can pick them if you are a bit drunk.

 The best plants to choose while drunk is the ones that make drinks even tastier.
 A drunkard could design his whole garden around his favorite alcoholic beverages.